Find Quick Answers To Your Questions

 Yes, partner families who have completed all requisite requirements purchase the house from Habitat through an affordable loan.
-The average monthly payment is $550, including property taxes and homeowner’s insurance.
+The average monthly payment is no more than 30% of the participant’s gross monthly income, including property taxes and homeowner’s insurance.
 Homeownership provides each Habitat family the opportunity to build equity in their home.
 The revenue from mortgages paid by Habitat homeowners is placed in a revolving fund that supports the construction of more homes.

 How does Habitat qualify its partner families?

 - Be living and/or working in Greenville County for at least one year

 - Applicants must meet minimum & maximum income requirements (minimum- 30%; maximum- 80% of the area’s median income for your family size).
 Habitat counts the gross monthly income of the applicant & co-applicant(s) when determining if the monthly income meets the minimum qualifications.
 If so Habitat examines the income for all members of the household to determine if the total household income exceeds the maximum income qualifications for the Homeownership Program.